 1. The Defense Industrial Base Spends Considerable Money

-Even if you don’t work directly for the DoD, there are plenty of opportunities for your AEC firms to work for defense contractors, like Boeing, or other general contractors that perform work for the DoD.
+Even if you don’t work directly for the DoD, there are plenty of opportunities for your AEC firm to work for defense contractors like Boeing, or other general contractors that perform work for the DoD.
 Those firms will want to ensure their specialty contractors effectively protect potential DoD information.
-They certainly don’t want to end up in the news, having to explain how the specialty contractor fixing an HVAC system accidentally compromised government information.
+They certainly don’t want to end up in the news, having to explain how a specialty contractor fixing an HVAC system accidentally compromised sensitive government information.

 2. CMMC Could Expand to the Remainder of the Federal Government

-While the U.S. government has no immediate plans to expand CMMC beyond the DoD, we can reasonably expect other federal agencies will need to come up with similar programs.
+While the U.S. government has no immediate plans to expand CMMC beyond the DoD, we can reasonably expect other federal agencies will eventually need to adopt similar programs.
 In the past year, government organizations were the most targeted industry for ransomware in North America, with 15.4% reporting an attack.

 Those agencies will want to be extremely vigilant about who they share data with externally, in light of those threats.
 Even if the requirements aren’t as stringent as CMMC, expect to be held to higher standard than the general industry if you want to work on federal projects in the future.

-3. The American Jobs Plan Will Drive Infrastructure Spending
+3. Broader Governmental Cybersecurity Initiatives Will Drive Infrastructure Spending

-With a program as politicized as the American Job Plan, opponents will look at any misstep—like a project manager on a jobsite losing a laptop with government information on it—as an opportunity to score political points.
+With any politicized government program, opponents will look at any misstep—like a project manager on a jobsite losing a laptop with privileged government information on it—as an opportunity to score political points.
 Expect the bidding process to be very selective when it comes to the data protection criteria.

 4. Major General Contractors Want to Work with Certified Specialty Contractors

-We all know this industry is relationship-driven; companies want a small, select group of partners they can always work with and whom they can trust—trust to get the jobs done right, and to protect their brand reputations.
+We all know that this industry is relationship-driven; companies want a small, select group of partners they can always work with and trust—trust to get the jobs done right, and to protect their brand reputations.